omerfarukbuber/BlogSample/README.md

 # BasicRestApi

 BasicRestApi is a REST API built with Java Spring Boot, using PostgreSQL as the database.
 The project follows a layered architecture with Repository and Service layers.
-It utilizes the Result pattern, ProblemDetail for error handling, and global exception handling.
+It provides user authentication, role-based access control, caching, validation, and logging.
+The API is documented with Swagger-UI and follows best practices such as using the Result pattern, ProblemDetails, and global exception handling.
 Validation is implemented using Spring's validation framework, with localized validation messages stored in `messages.properties` and `messages_en.properties`.
 The project also includes both unit and integration tests.

 ## Features

 - Java Spring Boot REST API
 - PostgreSQL database
 - Repository and Service layers
+- JWT Authentication & Authorization
+- Refresh Token System
+- Redis Caching
+- Logging with SLF4J
 - Result pattern implementation
 - ProblemDetail-based global exception handling
 - Validation using Spring Validation
 - Localized validation messages
 - Unit and integration tests
-- OpenAPI documentation
+- Swagger-UI documentation

 ## Technologies Used

 - **Spring Boot** - Framework for building the REST API
 - **Spring Data JPA** - Database interaction
+- **Spring Security** - JWT-based authentication
 - **PostgreSQL** - Relational database
+- **Redis** - Caching
+- **SLF4J** - Logging
 - **Spring Validation** - Request validation
 - **ProblemDetail** - Error handling
 - **JUnit, Mockito** - Unit and integration testing
-- **OpenAPI** - API documentation
+- **Swagger-UI** - API documentation

 ## Installation